 ROBINSON VS. BROCK; 1996; MADISON COUNTY; $30,000 JURY AWARD:

-A young man in his mid-twenties was waiting on a motorcycle at a red light when a car read-ended him.
+A young man in his mid-twenties was waiting on a motorcycle at a red light when a car rear-ended him.
 He suffered extraordinary pain and soft tissue damage in his lower back.
 He sued the car driver for these injuries and also for the inability to begin a full-time job he was supposed to start not long after the incident.
 The defendant admitted to causing the accident and the plaintiff’s injuries.
-She even admitted that her car’s faulty brakes were the reason for her inability to stop in order to avoid the collision.
+She even admitted that her car’s faulty brakes were the reason for her inability to stop to avoid the collision.